iposton/angular-ssr-movie-search/README.md

 ```

 I am using this TMDb endpoint `https://api.themoviedb.org/3/movie/${id}/videos?api_key=${apiKey}&language=en-US` to get the movie trailer by movie `id`.
-The `id` and `apikey` are passed into the endpoint using typescript brackets and backticks which is a new way to add dynamic values with js and it looks much nicer then using a `+` symbol.
+The `id` and `apikey` are passed into the endpoint using typescript brackets and backticks which is a new way to add dynamic values with js and it looks much nicer then using a `+` to concatenate values.

-If the data meets the youtube condition the diaglog pop-up is opened and the data will show inside the html and the angular interpolated strings `{{selectedMovie.title}}` the double brackets processes the data in the html dynamically.
+If the data meets the youtube condition the diaglog pop-up is opened and the data will show inside the html and the `angular` interpolated strings `{{selectedMovie.title}}`, the double brackets processes the data in the html dynamically.

 Something that is not always talked about with projects like this one is that it wouldn't take much time to convert this into a completely different project.
 You could easily change the endpoints in the `api.ts` file to communicate with a different api and get different data to show in the ui.
 Of course you would need to change some of the variables naming conventions so that the code makes sense but this project can be recycled with something else that you might be more interested in.
 See it as a template already set up with a simple backend server and api file to handle any data that you would like to fetch and send back to the front-end for display.
 Change the header title in `home.html` to something like `Job Search` and connect to a job listing api that can fetch jobs by keywords for example.
 Once you get started anything is possible.
 Thank you for coding with me.
 Good luck.
+[Full source code](https://github.com/iposton/angular-ssr-movie-search)

-* Side note: I just found out right this minute there is a `html5` dialog `tag` `<dialog open>This is an open dialog window</dialog>` but it didn't work for me in chrome.
+<i>Side note:</i> I just found out right this minute there is a `html5` dialog `tag` `<dialog open>This is an open dialog window</dialog>` but it didn't work for me in chrome.
 It might be a little too new and lacking browser support but perhaps you creative devs out there can find a way to use that instead of my "do it from scratch" approach.